Dyslexia Symptoms List and What Is Dyslexia Really Like?

 - Speech-Language mispronunciations using incorrect sounds or syllables in words.

-- Inability to properly name rhyming words.
+- Difficulty with properly identifying or naming rhyming words.

 - Inability to remember simple words when reading even after multiple encounters.